mcclowes/knights-and-crosses/README.md

-# Sigil: Crosses
+# Knights and Crosses

-Sigil: Crosses is a networked competitive multiplayer TCG game.
+Knights and Crosses is a networked competitive multiplayer TCG game.

 ## An Investigation Into The Use of Genetic AI in the Balancing of Competitive Multiplayer Games